FAQs

 • We consider every baptized believer, living in fellowship with Christ, fellow members of the Body of Christ.
 This is why we practice open communion for baptized believers, living in union with Christ.

 Membership at St. Aidan’s is of another sort.
-Our Membership process aims at helping us be on the same page about the basics of Christian community.
+Our Membership process aims at helping us be on the same page about the basics of Christian community, human sexuality, personal accountability, and other important theological matters.
 It is specific and local in scope.

 Our membership covenant is a “rule” of life, inspired by the ancient monastic communities, to provide common biblical commitments towards a unified vision and way of life under the authority of Scripture and Christ’s Holy Church.